 Suddenly I didn’t care much how good would a Shure V15 sound with a better stylus.
-I didn’t care about Ortofon, Goldring or the likes.
+I didn’t care about Ortofon, Goldring or Audiotechnica.
 I like John Grado a lot and his son Jonathan seem to be a real nice guy, too.
 Are the Italian origins of the Grado family responsible for my feeling so close to them?
 I’ve been in New York several times, I have relatives there, I also worked there for a few months.
 When I heard John Grado talking about what they do in their labs and how their employees are like family to them, I had the feeling I knew him personally, I felt familiar with him.
 When I look at him or listen to him, I can’t help but thinking about my Italian-American relatives.
 I can’t help but feeling close to him.
-If a need a phono cartridge or a pair of headphones I have no doubts, I’ll buy his products.
+If I need a phono cartridge or a pair of headphones I have no doubts, I’ll buy his products.

-Later I’ve found an old Signature 8MX cartridge at a good price and I am using it with a more performing stylus: the Grado Signature 8MZ.
+Some time later I also bought an old Signature 8MX cartridge at a good price and I am using it with a more performing stylus: the Grado Signature 8MZ.
 Now that I think of it, some time ago I had to sell my Grado SR-200 headphones; I’ll try to buy new ones again as soon as possible, or even the old SR-200 used.
 I know I should be doing comparisons, listening to various models in order to make an educated choice.
 But this time I will choose by heart.
 We need our humanity back, nowadays.